collin-clark/docker-netulator/README.md

 <img width="1160" height="833" alt="IPCalc_Child_Subnets" src="https://github.com/user-attachments/assets/e88e753e-8436-49cb-bf55-78c60f3fdf36" />

 The easiest way to get this up and running is to use Docker Desktop (pull packetpros/netcalc_v2).
 You could also run this in a Swarm or K8's.

-Please post an issues here on Github.
+Please post any issues here on Github.